ShiningRay/dijkstra_graph/README.md

 ## License

-The weighted_graph library is open source and available under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The dijkstra_graph library is open source and available under the terms of the [MIT License](http://opensource.org/licenses/MIT).